-What is a Plastics Pact?
+What is the India Plastics Pact?

 What are the Targets for the India Plastics Pact?

-- Increase recycled content in plastic packaging
+- 25% average recycled content across all plastic packaging

 - Opportunity to demonstrate dynamic industry leadership, and to highlight your actions and achievements